When was African Compass International (ACI) founded?

 What is ACI?

-ACI is a tri-sector privately owned registered company in South Africa and has subsidiaries in Mauritius, ACI Mauritius; Zimbabwe, Outwood Mineral Resources (Pvt.)
-Ltd; Austria, ACI Holdings & Investments; Japan, ACI Ltd Japan; and Canada, ACI Ltd Canada.
+ACI is a tri-sector privately owned registered company in Mauritius and has subsidiaries in South Africa; Zimbabwe t/a Outwood Mineral Resources (Pvt.)
+Ltd; Austria, ACI Holdings & Investments; Japan, ACI Ltd Japan; and Canada, ACI LPP Canada.

 The Company’s focus in mining is to secure substantial rare earths and base metal deposits in Africa, South America and Eurasia in order that it may produce and bring them to the market through maximizing production and contribute significantly to the mining industry, with the potential to create employment in the form of thousands of permanent positions.